-The Beatles – 1964
+The Beatles: 1964

-Elvis Presley – 1969
+The Elvis Presley Concert Series: 1969

 The purple prince of pop stole the hearts of thousands in Las Vegas in the late 1990s, not only with his sell-out shows at the MGM Grand that saw more than 13,000 fans in attendance but with his raw, unrehearsed after-party performances at Club Utopia.
 From his most famous hits to his funky impromptu late-night performances, Prince thoroughly charmed Vegas and established the late-night entertainment tradition that continued in the years that followed.

-Pearl Jam – 2000
+Pearl Jam: 2000

-Red Hot Chili Peppers – 2005
+Red Hot Chili Peppers: 2005

 Red Hot Chili Peppers made a show for the books on July 2, 2005, when 50,000 people gathered to see the renowned band perform (alongside Weezer and The Adolescents) for a free show in Vegas.
 To celebrate its centennial, the City of Las Vegas handed out free tickets to the event, and while each of the bands brings guaranteed unforgettable experiences to the stage every time they play, the collaboration — plus the fact that it was free — made for an incredible and unique Vegas experience!
 In true RHCP style, there was also a free-form jam by Flea and John Frusciante, which, as you might imagine, was also unbelievably epic.

-The best of live entertainment at MGM
+The Best of Live Entertainment at MGM

 MGM Grand has seen a huge number of legendary artists since opening its MGM Grand Garden Arena in 1993, from Whitney Houston, The Rolling Stones, Elton John, Neil Diamond and Fleetwood Mac, to Coldplay, Britney Spears, Justin Bieber and Drake.
-If you’re planning a visit to Vegas, be sure to include this incredible hotel, casino and concert venue in your itinerary.
+If you’re planning a visit to Vegas, be sure to include this incredible hotel, casino, and concert venue in your itinerary.